nguyenvothuan/Learning-Docker/NOTE.md

     - Docker changes the working mode of Docker Engine on the machine to swarm mode
     - Current machine becomes a manager node.
 In a Docker Swarm cluster, manager nodes are responsible for maintaining the cluster state, scehduling services, and serving swarm mode HTTP API endpoints.
     - Docker generates a manager secret and a worker secret.
 These secrets are used to add additional manager and worker nodes to the swarm.
-    - Docker sets up a networking for the swarm, including creating a default overlay network for internal cmmunication betwween services.
+    - Docker sets up a networking for the swarm, including creating a default **overlay** network for internal cmmunication betwween services.
+- Quick recap: Three types of Docker network:
+    - **Bridge**: default network when you create a container.
+It's a private internal network created by Docker on the host.
+Containers can talk to each other on this network.
+    - **Host**: removes network isolation between the container and the Docker host.
+The container uses the host's network directly.
+    - **Overlay**: multi-host network.
+It's used when you want to create a network that spans multiple Docker hosts.
+This is useful when you have a multi-node Docker Swarm cluster and you want to create a network that spans all the nodes in the cluster.
 - `docker service create [OPTIONS] IMAGE [COMMAND] [ARG...]`: create a service from an image.
 A service is a definition of a task that should be run on the swarm.
 It's a way to scale containers across multiple Docker daemons.
 - `docker node ls`: list all nodes in the swarm
 - `docker service ps <service_name>`: list all tasks of a service